Laurel Park (race track): History

-In 1999, at Laurel Park, the MJC broke ground on a new $1.85 million backstretch housing project, Laurel Commons, in cooperation with Laurel Quality of Life, Inc., the Enterprise Foundation, Inc. and the Ryan Family Foundation, Inc. In addition, Laurel Park, as part of a $16 million multi-year renovation plan, opened four premier Clubhouse areas: "Tycoons," an upscale cigar and brandy bar with an excellent television presentation of racing and other sporting events; "Sunny Jim's," a simulcast theater with individual carrels, and food & beverage service; "Clocker's Corner," a casual simulcast theater and cafe in a convenient track-side location and the "Kelso Club," a premier accommodation for VIP customers with concierge service.
+In 1999 the MJC broke ground on a new $1.85 million backstretch housing project, Laurel Commons, in cooperation with Laurel Quality of Life, Inc., the Enterprise Foundation, Inc. and the Ryan Family Foundation, Inc. In addition, Laurel Park, as part of a $16 million multi-year renovation plan, opened four premier Clubhouse areas: "Tycoons," an upscale cigar and brandy bar with an excellent television presentation of racing and other sporting events; "Sunny Jim's," a simulcast theater with individual carrels, and food & beverage service; "Clocker's Corner," a casual simulcast theater and cafe in a convenient track-side location and the "Kelso Club," a premier accommodation for VIP customers with concierge service.
 Magna Entertainment Corp. purchased the track on July 15, 2002, and announced an alliance with The Maryland Jockey Club designed to raise the level of Maryland thoroughbred racing to new heights.
 Another renovation of Laurel Park's track and facility in 2004 to early January 2005 widened both racing surfaces.

-After Magna's bankruptcy in 2009, Penn National Gaming and MI Developments began a joint ownership of the Maryland Jockey Club in 2010 for operation of Laurel Park.
-The Stronach Group bought out Penn National's minority ownership of the Maryland Jockey Club in June 2011.
+After Magna's bankruptcy in 2009, Penn National Gaming and MI Developments acquired joint ownership of the Maryland Jockey Club in 2010 for operation of Laurel Park.
+The Stronach Group bought out Penn National's minority ownership interest in the Maryland Jockey Club in June 2011.
 In May 2011, Frank Stronach gave up leadership of MI Development in exchange for Magna's former gaming assets, giving him control over Laurel Park.

-In 2013, following a failed attempt to introduce slot machine gambling, Laurel Park owners Stronach Group announced plans to use the Maryland Racetrack Facility Redevelopment Account to fund year-round racing, facility improvements and a tunnel under the adjacent B&O railroad tracks, connecting to a 1000-unit transit-oriented development called Laurel Park Station on the Howard County portion of the Racetrack property.
+In 2013, after a failed attempt to introduce slot machine gambling, Laurel Park owners Stronach Group announced plans to use the Maryland Racetrack Facility Redevelopment Account to fund year-round racing, facility improvements and a tunnel under the adjacent B&O railroad tracks, connecting to a 1,000-unit transit-oriented development called Laurel Park Station on the Howard County portion of the Racetrack property.
 In 2018, the track began using a GPS-based timing system.

-In October 2019, as part of an agreement between The Stronach Group and the city of Baltimore to keep the Preakness Stakes at Pimlico Race Course, plans were announced for Laurel Park to undergo facility upgrades.
-Under the proposal, The Stronach Group would donate both Pimilco and Laurel Park to newly established government entities that would oversee the properties, with Stronach licensed to conduct the race meets.
-Laurel's grandstand would be demolished and replaced, and new dirt, synthetic and grass surfaces for racing would be installed.
+In October 2019, as part of an agreement between The Stronach Group and the city of Baltimore to keep the Preakness Stakes at Pimlico Race Course, plans were announced for upgrades to Laurel Park.
+Under the proposal, The Stronach Group would donate Pimilco and Laurel Park to new government entities that would oversee the properties, with Stronach licensed to conduct the race meets.
+Laurel's grandstand would be demolished and replaced, and new dirt, synthetic, and grass surfaces for racing would be installed.
 New housing for backstretch workers and new barns would also be constructed.
-The plans would have to be approved by the Maryland state legislature when they convene in 2020, as existing state laws would have to be modified in order for the proposal to be realized.
+The plans would have to be approved by the Maryland state legislature when it convened in 2020, as existing state laws would have to be modified in order for the proposal to be realized.

-In April 2021, Laurel's spring racing dates were shifted to Pimlico Race Course on an emergency basis due to issues with Laurel's main track surface.
+In April 2021, problems with Laurel's main track surface forced spring racing dates to be moved to Pimlico.